-As technology advances, companies now have a plethora of options to more precisely determine how losses are occurring, while minimizing the disruption of workplace procedures.
-Both hardware (equipment, video surveillance, etc) and software innovations (artificial intelligence (AI), fraud detection, remote access control systems) can provide seamless solutions that address theft and other criminal activity within a company.
+As technology advances, companies now have a plethora of options to more precisely determine how losses are occurring while minimizing the disruption of workplace procedures.
+Both hardware (equipment, video surveillance, etc) and software innovations (artificial intelligence, fraud detection, remote access control systems) can provide seamless solutions that address theft and other criminal activity within a company.

 On the other hand, dated technology may not only hinder anti-theft policy, it may also negatively impact operations.
-Old technology systems include computers and security cripple operations in terms of increasing security risks, lack of customer confidence, lower productivity, and increased maintenance costs.
+Old technology systems such as outdated computers and insufficient security protocols cripple operations with increased security risks, lack of customer confidence, lower productivity, and increased maintenance costs.

 How to Prevent Theft in the Workplace